 Understanding Hoodie Volume and Why It Matters

 Hoodies take up more space than a typical t-shirt because of their multiple fabric layers, ribbed cuffs, and often a fleece interior.
 Poly mailers don't rely on rigid structure, so they adapt to the hoodie's shape.
-This flexibility is great when used properly, but selecting the wrong size can create problems.
+This flexibility works well when used properly, but selecting the wrong size can create problems.

 Too small, and you risk overstuffing the mailer, making it hard to seal and more likely to burst during transit.
 Too large, and you're using unnecessary material that adds cost and environmental impact.
 Using a mailer that's even one size too large can waste up to 35% more material per shipment.

-What's the Best Poly Mailer Size for Each Hoodie Type?
+What's the Best Poly Mailer Size for Hoodies?

 The sizes below are general guidelines based on industry standards.
-Keep in mind that hoodie dimensions, brand sizing, garment construction, and your folding method can all affect which mailer size works best for your specific products.
+Hoodie dimensions, brand sizing, garment construction, and your folding method can all affect which mailer size works best for your specific products.
 We recommend ordering samples and testing with your actual inventory before committing to large quantities.

 Lightweight Hoodies: 10" x 13"